patriciogonzalezvivo/thebookofshaders/10/README.md

 By the time you get to 100000 ( and the equation looks like this: ```y = fract(sin(x)*100000.0)``` ) you probably are not hable to distinguish the sine wave any more.
 The granulary of the fractions have corrupt the flow of the sine in random chaos.

+## Controling chaos

+Using random could be hard, is both too chaotic and, sometimes, not random enought.
+Take a look to the following graph.
+Inside it, we are using a ```rand()``` fuction implemented exactly like we describe above.

+Taking a closer look, you can se the ```sin()``` wave crest and though at -1s.5707 and 1.5707.
+I bet you know understand why.
+Also, if you see the distribution of it seem to be more likely to get values between 0.5 than on the edges.

+<div class="simpleFunction" data="y = rand(x);
+//y = rand(x)*rand(x);
+//y = sqrt(rand(x));
+//y = pow(rand(x),5.);"></div>

+A while ago [Pixelero](pixelero.wordpress.com) made an [interersting article about random distribution](https://pixelero.wordpress.com/2008/04/24/various-functions-and-various-distributions-with-mathrandom/).
+I add some of the function he use in the following lines of the previus graph for you to play and observe how the distribution changes.
+Un comment them and see how the distribution change.

+If you read [Pixelero's article](https://pixelero.wordpress.com/2008/04/24/various-functions-and-various-distributions-with-mathrandom/) , is important to have in mind that our ```rand()``` function is a deterministic random or also known as pseudo-random.
+Which means, for example ```rand(1.)``` is going to return always the same value.
+[Pixelero](https://pixelero.wordpress.com/2008/04/24/various-functions-and-various-distributions-with-mathrandom/) makes reference to the ActionScript function ```Math.random()``` which is non-deterministic, every call will return a different value.

 ## 2D Random

-Now is time to apply this same principle on both *x* and *y* axis.
+Now we understand better randomness, is time to apply it on both *x* and *y* axis.
 For that we need a way to transform a two dimensional vector into a one dimensional float point value.
 There are different ways to do this, but the ```dot()``` function can be very particulary helpfull in this case, becuse of it avility to return a float values between 0 and 1 depending if two vectors are align.

 <div class="codeAndCanvas" data="2d-random.frag"></div>